E-commerce

 Digital products

-Licenses, download credits: no physical stock, but rights and revocations must be modeled in the catalog.
+Licenses, download credits: no physical stock, but rights and revocations to model in the catalog.

-The categories often structure the “official” tree; collections group products by season, campaign, or dynamic rule (margin, newness).
-Navigation must remain predictable: see e-commerce site design (architecture, listings, product pages).
+The categories often structure the 'official' hierarchy; collections group products by season, campaign, or dynamic rule (margin, novelty).
+Navigation must remain predictable: see the design of the e-commerce site (architecture, lists, product pages).

 Facets